 Our affiliated schools process the admissions and applications for their physician assistant programs and work with students to plan their clinical rotations (internships).

 - Application.
 Rotating students are required to complete a Mayo Clinic School of Health Sciences clinical rotation application and sign a statement of confidentiality before beginning the rotation.
-After you create an account and sign in to Apply Yourself, select Lite Application.
+Please complete the Mayo Clinic School of Health Sciences online application.

 - Process.
 Have the program coordinator at your institution reach out to the Mayo Clinic School of Health Sciences Physician Assistant Clinical Rotation program director.
 The request will only be accepted from your institution.
 Requests will not be accepted from students.

 - Review and acceptance.
 The Mayo Clinic School of Health Sciences Education Committee reviews and approves the applications and works directly with the affiliated school to place those students accepted.

 Your physician assistant program is offered by the affiliated college or university providing your degree program.
 Your college or university program director will determine and develop the course work and laboratory experiences for the program and make arrangements for clinical rotations with the Mayo Clinic School of Health Sciences education coordinator.

 Your rotations may include physician assistant experiences in:

 - Critical Care

 - Transplant Medicine (Clinic-based rotation, no surgical exposure)